Start Your Quote Now!

 Under normal circumstances, insurance providers may deny coverage to a driver if he or she poses too much of a risk.
 While all states have a minimum amount of car insurance for all drivers, some companies may not sell car insurance to high-risk drivers in North Carolina.
 Drivers in this category may face challenges in obtaining insurance.
 For instance, their premiums might be higher than motorists in the standard tier.

-High-Risk Drivers in North Carolina
+High-Risk Drivers in Durham

 The law may differ depending on the area, however.
 In North Carolina, for instance, rigid state laws do not allow insurance companies to refuse to provide Bodily Injury and Property Damage Liability coverage to any driver.
 The North Carolina Reinsurance Facility ensures that all drivers in the state with eligible risks can still purchase auto liability insurance.